-------------------------------------------------------In Essentials, Unity;

 -------------------------------------------------------In All Things, Love.

-It is the purpose of this paper to argue that Alexander Campbell’s, Walter Scott’s and David Lipscomb’s belief--that Slavery was a political question and, therefore, secondary--was the result of not taking the full counsel of Scripture seriously.
-This will be supported by four premises.
-The first two need no defense today because the vast majority of Christians already understand the errors that the first two generations of this movement held:
+It is the purpose of this paper to argue that Alexander Campbell’s, Walter Scott’s and David Lipscomb’s beliefs--that Slavery was a political question and, therefore, secondary--was the result of not taking the full counsel of Scripture seriously.
+This is supported by five premises.
+The first two need no defense today because the vast majority of Christians already understand the errors that the first two generations of this movement held.
+The third premise also need no defense, but must be openly acknowledged: the excluded middle does not apply to several key theological truths.
+Most Christians when it comes to the Trinity, eschatology, sanctification, and ecclesiology recognize that the excluded middle cannot be applied in every aspect: e.g. Jesus is both fully God and fully human.
+However, this truth is often neglected in discussions of soteriology, theological anthropology, and political theology.

 Ephesians 2:11-18, Galatians 3:26-29, 1 John 4:7-21, John 17:20-23, Revelation 5:9-10; 7:9-10